-To create a focal point – brighter colours and busier designs draw the eye
+To create a focal point – brighter colors and busier designs draw the eye.

-To protect the floor – harder wearing fibres offer greater protection
+To protect the floor – harder wearing fibers offer greater protection.

-To insulate a room and muffle sound – certain fibres offer better insulation than others
+To insulate a room and muffle sound – certain fibers offer better insulation than others.

-To add comfort underfoot – softer fibres are more comfortable to coarser ones
+To add comfort underfoot – softer fibers are more comfortable to coarser ones.

 Current style – does the décor of the room require a specific kind of rug?

 Color palette – what colors already exist in the intended space?

 Have you ever wondered that why you pay for an expensive handmade rug, when you can buy a machine-made rug for a fraction of the price?
 Hand-made rugs are a unique piece of art, and its value increases with time.
 There is a possibility of variations in color due to natural fibers and dyes, and social transformation is dovetailed in each rug.
 Machine made rugs are manufactured in mass, so are inherently not unique with their consistent colors, and they lack the care and emotion that would be put into making each product perfect in its essence.